softwarefactory-project/sf-docs/docs/user/jenkins_user.rst

        - zuul
      node: centos7-slave

-Some explanation about this job configuration:
+Some explanations about this example:

-* defaults: is the way the workspace is prepared.
-In Software Factory default's configuration this defines a freestyle project that can be run concurrently.
+* **defaults**: is the way the build's workspace is prepared.
+In Software Factory's default configuration this defines a freestyle project that can be run concurrently.
-* builders: The builder is the job code.
-It is important to note that it uses the default "prepare-workspace" builder and then the "shell" one.
-The former uses "zuul-cloner" to checkout the project + the change to be tested in the workspace.
-Then the later uses ZUUL_PROJECT to jump into the project source directory and then performs your custom actions.
+* **builders**: builders are the job's code.
+It is important to note that it uses the default **"prepare-workspace"** builder and then **"shell"**.
+The former uses **"zuul-cloner"** to clone the repository at the change to be tested in the workspace.
+Then the latter defines shell commands to execute within the build's workspace.
-* wrappers for credential bindings (optional): this makes credentials defined in Jenkins available in the job's workspace.
+* **wrappers** for credential bindings (optional): this makes credentials defined in Jenkins available in the build's workspace.
 In this example, a file will be created and stored in the path set by the shell variable ${my_secret_file} for the duration of the job.
-* triggers: using "zuul" trigger is mandatory to expose environments variables (set by zuul's scheduler) in the job workspace.
-Indeed "zuul-cloner" use them.
-ZUUL_PROJECT is also part of these variables.
+* **triggers**: using the "zuul" trigger is mandatory to expose environment variables (set by zuul's scheduler) in the build's workspace, as default builders need these.
+ZUUL_PROJECT is an example of these variables.
-* node: is the slave label that specify where the job can be executed.
+* **node**: is the slave label that specifies where the job can be built.

 CLI
 ---
 .. warning::

-  only working if you use jenkins, not with zuul job
+  The CLI only supports jenkins as a job builder.
+Support for zuul-job is coming!

 The *sfmanager* utility lets users interact with jobs.
 The following operations are available:

-* list informations about jobs.
-Jobs can be filtered by name and by patchset.
+* list informations about builds.
+Builds can be filtered by name and by patchset.
-* show the parameters used by a given job
+* show the parameters used by a given build
-* show the logs of a completed job
+* show the logs of a completed build
-* cancel a running job
+* cancel a running build
-* run a new job; parameters from a previous job can be fetched automatically.
+* execute a new build of a job; parameters from a previous build can be fetched automatically.

 Please refer to sfmanager's contextual help for more details.